lquenti/blackheap/docs/src/Workflow/Benchmark.md

 # Creating Benchmarks

-In order to create accurate benchmarks of specific characteristics, we created the `blackheap-benchmark` benchmarker, which is based on [`io-modelling`](https://github.com/JulianKunkel/io-modelling).
+In order to create accurate benchmarks of specific characteristics, we created the [`blackheap-benchmark`](https://github.com/lquenti/blackheap/tree/master/blackheap-benchmark) benchmarker, which is based on [`io-modelling`](https://github.com/JulianKunkel/io-modelling).

 It is standalone, configurable via CLI parameters and prints any JSON output to stdout.

-When using blackheap as a closed solution, the benchmarker shouldn't be used directly.
+When using the [`blackheap-modeller`](https://github.com/lquenti/blackheap/tree/master/blackheap-modeller), maunal interaction with the benchmarker is not requried.

 ## Parameters